Culler-Shalen seminorms of fillings of the Whitehead link exterior: Introduction

-We remark that whereas it seems a hard analytic problem to determine if the non-trivial roots of these polynomials are always simple, this is in fact a consequence of Theorem~\ref{thm:total-cs-norm-Wpq} when $p$ is odd: \begin{Corollary} When $p$ is odd, the roots $s\notin \{0,\pm 1\}$ of $\res_{p,q}$ are simple. \end{Corollary}
+We remark that whereas it seems a hard analytic problem to determine if the non-trivial roots of these polynomials are always simple, this is in fact a consequence of Theorem~\ref{thm:total-cs-norm-Wpq} when $p$ is odd: \begin{Corollary} When $p$ is odd (including $p/q=3$), all non-trivial roots $s\notin \{0,\pm 1\}$ of $\res_{p,q}$ are simple. \end{Corollary} \begin{proof} Note that even though Theorem~\ref{thm:total-cs-norm-Wpq} excludes $p/q=3$, we can include it here simply by manually inspecting $\res_{3,1}(s)=-s^{3}(s+1)^{2}(s^{2}-3s+1)$.

+For all other cases with $p$ odd, Theorem~\ref{thm:total-cs-norm-Wpq} shows that the upper bounds for the count of distinct non-trivial roots of $\res_{p,q}$ obtained in section~\ref{sec:roots-resultant} are actually attained, which can only happen if these roots are all simple. \end{proof}

+We note that experimental evidence seems to \emph{suggest} that this also holds when $p$ is even.
+Furthermore, we would like to point out that all our results would immediately extend to the case when $p$ is even if a work-around for the lifting obstruction in section~\ref{sec:whitehead-seifert-fillings} could be found.

-The organization of this paper is as follows: \begin{description} \item[Section~\ref{sec:outline}:] After discussing some preliminaries about character varieties and the Culler-Shalen seminorm, we give the general outline for the proof of Theorem~\ref{thm:total-cs-norm-Wpq}.
+The organization of this paper is as follows: \begin{description} \item[Section~\ref{sec:outline}] After discussing some preliminaries about character varieties and the Culler-Shalen seminorm, we give the general outline for the proof of Theorem~\ref{thm:total-cs-norm-Wpq}.
 We also determine the set of possible boundary slopes of $\Wpq$.

-\item[Section~\ref{sec:finding-preps}:] In this section, we identify the p-reps of the manifold $\Wpq$ with points in the eigenvalue variety of the unfilled manifold $W$ characterized by the roots of a single one-variable Laurent polynomial $\res_{p,q}$.
-A detailed analysis of the properties and symmetries of these recursively defined polynomials is given, including an upper bound for the number of their roots in terms of $p$ and $q$.
+\item[Section~\ref{sec:finding-preps}] In this section, we identify the p-reps of the manifold $\Wpq$ with points in the eigenvalue variety of the unfilled manifold $W$ characterized by the roots of a single one-variable Laurent polynomial $\res_{p,q}$, proving Theorem~\ref{thm:conjugacy-classes-preps-charact-by-roots-of-respq}.
+A detailed analysis of the properties and symmetries of these recursively defined polynomials is given, including an upper bound for the number of their roots in terms of $p$ and $q$, which in turn gives an upper bound for the number of conjugacy classes of p-reps.

-\item[Section~\ref{sec:minimal-CS-norm}:] We show that the minimal nonzero value of the Culler-Shalen seminorm of $\Wpq$ is precisely equal to the number of conjugacy classes of p-reps: Using group cohomology calculations and the characterization of p-reps from section~\ref{sec:finding-preps}, it is shown that each character of a p-rep is a smooth point on a non-trivial curve in the character variety of $\Wpq$, and that it furthermore is a simple root of the trace function $f_{\mu_{1}}$.
+\item[Section~\ref{sec:minimal-CS-norm}] We show that the \emph{minimal} nonzero value of the Culler-Shalen seminorm of $\Wpq$ is precisely equal to the number of conjugacy classes of p-reps, and therefore satisfies the same bounds as shown in the previous section: Using group cohomology calculations and the characterization of p-reps from section~\ref{sec:finding-preps}, it is shown that each character of a p-rep is a smooth point on a non-trivial curve in the character variety of $\Wpq$, and that it furthermore is a simple root of the trace function $f_{\mu_{1}}$.